 We argue that your bank account should tell a story about your values.
 If you don’t know what you want your money to do for you, you’re going to end up spending it on things that don’t matter to you.

 When you wonder about what you want from your money, there’s no such thing as a wrong answer.
 If you want to travel the world with your money, you should.
 If you want to retire in ten years, write that.
 If you want to spend your money on your hobby, that’s good too.
-Once you have taken care of your future self through long-term savings like retirement and tax-free savings, your bank account should reflect what is most important to you.
+Once you have taken care of your future self through long-term savings like retirement and Tax Free Savings Account.
+A fully tax-free investment account is limited (as at 2021) to R36,000 a year and R500,000 lifetime limit.
+Only certain ETFs are eligible for this product.
+These posts are a good place to start: Video: Everything ETFs and tax-free OUTstanding money: Saving tax free Wealthy Maths: The impact of tax-free investing Podcast: Your first tax-free investment More, your bank account should reflect what is most important to you.

 Finally, we are so grateful to Marc Ashton and the Moneyweb team for the opportunity to speak at the expo and get a chance to interact with all of you.
 Thanks for stopping by and making our morning a success.
 Congratulations to Ernst Jordaan for being our first IRL win of the week.

 - Subscribe to our RSS feed here.